omguhh/checkout-FE/README.md

 Layout example, feel free to not follow it and to create your own:
 (See layout below)

-Keep in mind that design/animations are essential but spend as much or little time as you want on it.
+Keep in mind that design/animations are essential but spend as much or little time as you want on it. banana